Chestnut-headed oropendola: Range and ecology

 It is a resident breeder in the Caribbean coastal lowlands from southern Mexico to central Costa Rica, both slopes of southern Costa Rica and Panama, and the Pacific lowlands of Colombia and north-eastern Ecuador.
 Though it usually stays below 1000 m ASL, it has also been recorded as much as 1300 m ASL, for example in the Serranía de las Quinchas of Colombia.
-It may in fact be more common at such high altitudes at particular times or in particular places, but its altitudinal movements are insufficiently understood.
-The species is common across its large range and not considered threatened by the IUCN.
+It may in be more common at such high altitudes at particular times or in particular places, but its altitudinal movements are insufficiently understood.
+The species is common across its large range and is not considered threatened by the IUCN.

 The chestnut-headed oropendola inhabits forest canopy, edges and old plantations.
 It is a quite common bird in parts of its range, seen in small flocks foraging in trees for large insects, fruit and berries.

 It is a colonial breeder which builds a hanging woven nest of fibres and vines, 60–100 cm long, high in a tree.
 There may be 40–50 females and only 4–5 males in a colony.
 The female lays two dark-marked pale blue eggs which hatch in 17 days and fledge in 30.
 Botflies (Oestridae) are the main cause of nestling mortality, but brood parasitism by giant cowbirds (Molothrus oryzivorus) also occurs, and the young cowbirds will feed on the fly larvae.